As summit ends, G-7 urged to deliver on vaccines, climate - WTMJ

 Brexit cast a shadow over that goal during the summit on the coast of southwest England.
 European Union leaders and U.S. President Joe Biden voiced concerns about problems with new U.K.-EU trade rules that have heightened tensions in Northern Ireland.

 But overall, the mood has been positive: The leaders smiled for the cameras on the beach at cliff-fringed Carbis Bay, a village and resort that became a traffic-clogged fortress for the meeting.
-The last G-7 summit was in France in 2019.
-The pandemic scuttled the planned 2020 event in the United States.
+The last G-7 summit was in France in 2019, with last year’s event in the United States scuttled by the pandemic.

-The leaders mingled with Queen Elizabeth II at a royal reception on their first evening, and were served steak and lobster at a beach barbecue on their second.
+The leaders mingled with Queen Elizabeth II at a royal reception on their first evening, and were served steak and lobster at a beach barbecue after watching an aeronautic display by the Royal Air Force Red Arrows on their second.

 America’s allies were visibly relieved to have the U.S. back as an engaged international player after the “America First” policy of the Trump administration.